HoboVR-Labs/docs.hobovrlabs.org/getting_started.rst

     #pragma pack(pop)

 Now this message struct can be using the tracking socket.
-However if the device list changes and the message struct is not changed accordingly the driver will ignore messages coming from this socket, *the poser will not be notified about that*.
+However if the device list changes and the message struct is not changed accordingly the driver will ignore messages coming from this socket. *The poser will not be notified about that*.

 The rule for constructing tracking message structs is, for each device in the device list(conserving the order) you choose one of the structs: